moq-wg/moq-transport/draft-lcurley-moq-transport.md

 # Prioritization and Congestion Response {#priority-congestion}

-TODO: This is a placeholder section to capture details on how the MoQTransport protocol deals with prioritization and congestion overall.
+TODO: This is a placeholder section to capture details on how the MOQT protocol deals with prioritization and congestion overall.

 This section is expected to cover details on: